‘It is spring again. The earth is like a child that knows poems by heart.’

 Rainer Maria Rilke

-I currently offer outdoors work at several locations around the Bristol and North Somerset area.
-We can negotiate which is the most suitable for our work together, taking into account physical needs and accessibility where necessary.
+I currently offer outdoors work in East Devon, close to Exeter.
+We have a variety of options for the setting of our work and we can negotiate which is the most suitable, taking into account physical needs and accessibility where necessary.
 You will need to wear suitable shoes and clothing appropriate for the weather.

 Working outdoors changes the dynamics of the traditional therapeutic setting.
 We move from the therapy room with the intimacy of two facing chairs to a more expansive and potentially public space.
 For some people this can be liberating and can feel less intense.
 Nature can play a part in providing a container for difficult feelings as well as the therapist.
 For others it can be daunting and feel uncertain as they take their work out into a domain where there is less control over what might happen.
 This can be a creative part of the therapy and when held appropriately by the therapist can provide useful insights.